 |From 1 January 2020 to 31 December 2020||€ 695|

 The surf season in Pohnpei runs from early October to early May.
-June is usually flat and by the end of July the winds die.
-In August and September, there is little chance of finding some waves in the more exposed spots, with offshore wind conditions and E swell generated by the trade winds east of Pohnpei.
+June is usually flat and by the end of July the winds are light.
+In August and September, you can find some waves in the more exposed spots, with offshore wind conditions and E swell generated by the trade winds east of Pohnpei.
 SW swells can come with powerful monsoon winds from the west of Micronesia and the Philippines.
 These waves hit the east and southwest sides of Pohnpei with less power and size.
-The trade winds rise from the end of December until May and blow very strongly.
+The trade winds rise from the end of December until May and they blow very strongly.
 Semi-diurnal tides with 3ft maximum range.

 How to get there : 30 day visa.
-Affordable tickets to Pohnpei (PNI) can be difficult.
+Affordable tickets to Pohnpei (PNI) can be difficult to get.
 Roundtrip travel from Los Angeles (LAX) ranges from $ 1,100 up to $ 2,000.
-Australians fly to Fiji which is the best way.
+Australians fly to Fiji, this is the best way.
 Only Continental Airlines flies directly to FSM.
 Island-hopper trip from Honolulu to Guam: Majuro, Kosrae, Pohnpei, Chuuk,

-How to get around : No spot can be reached by rowing, so it is necessary to use the Pohnpei Surf Club boat.
-All boats are equipped with mobile phones, radios, first aid, food and drink, ice, shaded area, seats with cushions, and equipment for fishing and diving, included in the price of the service.
+How to get around : No spot can be reached by rowing, so it is necessary to take the Pohnpei Surf Club boat.
+All boats are equipped with mobile phones, radios, first aid, food and drink, ice, shaded area, seats with cushions, and equipment for fishing and diving activities, included in the price of the service.

-Accommodation and Food : PSC costs from $ 165-200 / night (peak during high season November 11 – March 20).
-There are 9 double rooms with private bathroom, hot water, A / C, TV, telephone and wireless internet.
+Accommodation and Food : PSC costs from $ 165-200 per night (peak during high season November 11 – March 20).
+There are 9 double rooms with private bathroom, hot water, A / C, TV, telephone and WI-FI.
 PSC has a limited number of surfers up to a maximum of 18.
 All You Can Eat Rotary Sushi for $ 7.
 Expect $ 15-20 for a daily meal.

-The climate : The climate is tropical, characterized by considerable rainfall throughout the year, especially on the eastern islands.
+Climate : The climate is tropical, characterized by numerous rainfalls throughout the year, especially on the eastern islands.
 The country is often hit by powerful typhoons, particularly from June to December.

 Nature and Culture : Explore the beautiful waterfalls, visit the ancient ruins of Nan Madol, or try world class diving.
 Visit more distant atolls such as Ant and Pakinm just 16-50km offshore.
 Deep sea fishing, snorkelling, exotic bird watching, canoe trips.
 Scale or visit Sokehs Ridge and WWII sites.

 Dangers and annoyances : Since there are always boats in the channel, there is no reef on the way to or from the spots.
-Most surfers don't use booties, but sometimes they might come in handy.
-Above 1.5 the P-Pass becomes dangerous and is only recommended for the most experienced.
+Most surfers don’t use boots, but sometimes they might be useful.
+Above 5ft the P-Pass becomes dangerous and it is only recommended for the most experienced.
 The currents can get very strong.